anfindsen/CorrelationEqCausation/docs/index.markdown

 We only use these methods on numeric data.

-In the following plot, we see the results of applying T-SNE to generate 2-dimensional embeddings of all the cleaned data of numeric type.
+In the following plot, we see the results of applying <a href="methods#clustering">T-SNE</a> to generate 2-dimensional embeddings of all the cleaned data of numeric type.
 ![image](images/T_SNE_all_numerical_features.png)

 The Oscar nominees are clearly concentrated in certain regions.
 This indicates that it should be possible to predict whether someone _will not_ get nominated with reasonable accuracy (if for instance they fall in the regions without any nominees near by).
 Entries of nominees do, however, overlap with entries that were not nominated, so we cannot yet say if it is possible to reliably predict whether someone _will_ get nominated for an oscar.
-We find that the results of PCA also support this conclusion.
+We find that the results of <a href="methods#clustering">PCA</a> also support this conclusion.
 <div style="display: flex; gap: 1px; align-items: center;">
   <img src="images/PCA_scatter_all_features.png" alt="pca" width="49%" />
   <img src="images/PCA_elbow_all.png" alt="pca elbow" width="49%" />